pnp/List-Formatting/view-samples/london-tube-status/README.md

 - Create an Azure Logic App in your Azure subscription (can be named anything i.e TFL_API)
 - Select to create a "Blank Logic App" from the list of Logic App templates.
-- IMPORTANT: In Logic Apps Designer add one trigger SharePoint - When an item is created.Connect to your site and choose the Tube Status list (you may need to authenticate to your M365 tenant.
+- IMPORTANT STEP: In Logic Apps Designer add one trigger SharePoint - When an item is created.
+Connect to your site and choose the Tube Status list (you may need to authenticate to your M365 tenant.
+This is an important step as it will help you retrieve the sharepointonline connection details which are unique to your environment.
-- Once Authenticated using SharePoint go to Code View on the top Logic Apps Designer bar.
+- Once authenticated using SharePoint go to Code View on the top Logic Apps Designer bar.
-- Make a copy of the the current parameters block of JSON from Code View and paste it somewhere safe into a notepad. i.e. see example of below of a parameters block to copy(it will have your Azure subscription ID, resource group and azure location):
+- Make a copy of the the current parameters block of JSON from Code View and paste it somewhere safe into a notepad. i.e. see example of below of a parameters block to copy (it will have your Azure subscription ID, resource group and azure location):
 ```json
 "parameters": {
     "$connections": {